HELP KEEP CHS PAYWALL-FREE THIS SPRING

 The plans all call for a residential amenity on the second floor and a roof deck, though the placement of the deck varies.

 Each of the three options also calls for some ground floor units with entries directly off Belmont Avenue, rather than going through the lobby.
 Ground floor units such as this sometimes draw criticism, since they can end up doing little to enliven the streetscape.
 Often, people who live in them simply draw their blinds, creating what amounts to a large blank wall.
 The developers seem to acknowledge this, as they spend a page of the proposal explaining that there are a number of other such buildings in the vicinity.
-They argue that their take on the units will give a chance for some interesting landscaping and a design that will allow for both privacy for the residents while also “activating the pedestrian streetscape.”
+They argue that their take on the units will give a chance for some interesting landscaping and a design that will allow for both privacy for the residents while also โactivating the pedestrian streetscape.โ

 A second option calls for the rectangle to be broken up by a series of four bays which would create articulation along Belmont and Boylston.
-It would be bookended by a pair of C-shaped bays wrapping around the corners both along Olive, and along the rear façade of the building.
+It would be bookended by a pair of C-shaped bays wrapping around the corners both along Olive, and along the rear faรงade of the building.
 The developers say this option still makes the building seem like a large single mass.
 The version would generate 163 units.
 It would also require permission to encroach into the mandated setbacks.

 The third option would be completely compliant with Seattle building codes.
 There would be a large generally rectangular building, with a central vertical strip to break up the mass.
 The corner facing Olive and Belmont would be cut off, to help the building shape match the curve of the road.
 The top two floors would be recessed to comply with building codes.
 This would result in the fewest units, with 146 apartments.

-The project is still in the early design guidance phase, so there’s no firm plans yet for materials, colors or landscaping.
+The project is still in the early design guidance phase, so thereโs no firm plans yet for materials, colors or landscaping.

 The project is part of a ripple of redevelopment and real estate activity along the curves of E Olive Way.
-CHS reported here on the plans for a new eight-story mixed use project being readied for the All Season Cleaners property just below Broadway.
+CHS reported here on the plans for a new eight-story mixed use projectย being readied for theย All Season Cleaners property just below Broadway.
 Meanwhile, across the street from the project heading to design review this week, the former Gaybucks E Olive Way Starbucks is searching for a tenant while eventual plans for a new mixed-use development on that wedge of land lurk in the background.

-PLEASE HELP KEEP CHS PAYWALL-FREE!
+HELP KEEP CHS PAYWALL-FREE THIS SPRING

-Subscribe to CHS to help us pay writers and photographers to cover the neighborhood.
+Subscribe to CHS to help us hire writers and photographers to cover the neighborhood.
 CHS is a pay what you can community news site with no required sign-in or paywall.
-Become a subscriber to help us cover the neighborhood for as little as $5 a month.
+To stay that way, we need you.

 So they’re building a Jawa sandcrawler on Capitol Hill?
 WTAF?